adamsmd/BibScrape/README.md

 ## Tips

+- Make a habit of putting single quotes around URLs (as seen in the Usage examples above) in case they contain things like '&' or '?'.

 - BibScrape's version number indicates the approximate date on which the software was last updated.
 For example, version 20.08.01 corresponds to August 1, 2020.
 As publishers change their web pages, old versions of